T

 Adoption of solar home heating systems in Rensselaer

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Today, 16,434 homes in Rensselaer are heated with active solar arrays.
-This is a 551% gain from 2013, when 2,525 homes used active solar heating.
+This is a 87% gain from 2020, when 8,778 homes utilized active solar heating.

 Rensselaer County Heating Oil Trends